academic-resources/odin/javascript/foundations/installations/prerequisites.md

 <img style="padding: 0em width: auto;" src="https://cdn.statically.io/gh/TheOdinProject/curriculum/5d27ddb08c8cf3c553537deb6156a5c7f7aa1bac/foundations/installations/prerequisites/imgs/09.png" alt="The Xubuntu System Settings Processor window" title="Weirdly enough, some people still have single core processors">

 If you have more than one monitor, you can create additional monitors by increasing the ** "Monitor Count"**  attribute in the ** "Display"**  tab.
-Please be sure to increase the ** "Video Memory"**  slider until it is in the green. ** All other settings should remain default.**
+Please be sure to increase the ** "Video Memory"**  slider until it is in the green. ** All other settings should remain default :**

 <img style="padding: 0em; width: auto" src="https://cdn.statically.io/gh/TheOdinProject/curriculum/5d27ddb08c8cf3c553537deb6156a5c7f7aa1bac/foundations/installations/prerequisites/imgs/10.png" alt="The Xubuntu System Settings Display window" title="This feature works surprisingly well">

 With all that complete, click ** "OK"**  to save the changes.

 You cannot install Xubuntu without mounting the ISO you downloaded earlier.
 We will do that now.
 Click on the section labeled ** [Optical Drive] Empty**  to the right of the text labeled ** IDE Secondary Master**  under ** Storage**  at the main VirtualBox screen, while Xubuntu is selected.
-This will open up a dropdown menu, click ** Choose/Create a disk image...** .
+This will open up a dropdown menu, click ** Choose/Create a disk image.. :**

+.

 <img style="padding: 0em; width: auto" src="https://cdn.statically.io/gh/TheOdinProject/curriculum/5d27ddb08c8cf3c553537deb6156a5c7f7aa1bac/foundations/installations/prerequisites/imgs/12.png" alt="The VirtualBox Home Screen again" title="This is much easier now">